bluescarni/piranha/doc/math_pow.rst

 Concepts
 --------

-.. cpp:concept:: template <typename T, typename U> piranha::Exponentiable
+.. cpp:concept:: template <typename T, typename U = T> piranha::Exponentiable

    This concept is satisfied if :cpp:func:`piranha::pow()` can be called with a base of type ``T`` and an exponent of type ``U``.
 Specifically,